-The timely warning requirement is intended to alert the campus community to potentially dangerous criminal activity on or near campus to enable people to protect themselves and prevent similar or repeat occurrences.
+The timely warning requirement is intended to alert the campus community to potentially dangerous criminal activity on or near campus.
+The information will include information that would promote safety and to enable people to protect themselves and prevent similar or repeat occurrences.

 In the event that a situation arises in El Camino College's Clery Act geography, is made known to the Campus Police Department, and that in the judgment of the College chief of police poses a serious or continuing threat to student and employees, a timely warning will be issued through all appropriate means.
 The chief of police, in consultation with the Office of Marketing and Communications, will disseminate the appropriate warnings to the campus community whenever there is a credible safety threat.
-This may be done through college email, the student newspaper, flyer postings around campus, the College website, and/or other methods deemed necessary in the information dissemination process.
+This may be done through college email, the student newspaper, flyer postings\, the College website, and/or other methods deemed necessary in the information dissemination process.